Health Services Office

 First Aid

-We will provide treatment in case of injury or sudden illness on campus.
-If you feel unwell, you can take a rest in the rest room.
-If Health Services Office cannot provide treatment, we will refer you to a medical institution.
+We provide first aid in case of injury or sudden illness on campus.
+If you are feeling unwell, you can rest in the rest room, so please come to the room as soon as possible without pushing yourself too hard.
+If we are unable to treat you at Health Services Office we will refer you to a medical institution.

 Oral medicines cannot be handled.